SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    /> nestedValue is \(nestedValue)
    </ nestedValue is 24

-Key paths can contain optional chaining and forced unwrapping.
+Key paths can use optional chaining and forced unwrapping.
 For example, the following code uses optional chaining in a key path to access a property of an optional string: